Planar graphs without normally adjacent short cycles: Proof of

-\ref{Lc} Suppose that there exists a vertex $w$ not in $S$ having degree at most two.
+\ref{Lc} Suppose that there exists a vertex $w$ not in $S$ having degree two.
 By the condition \eqref{EQ1}, the $\mathscr{M}$-coloring of $G[S]$ can be extended to an $\mathscr{M}$-coloring of $G - w$.
-Since $w$ has degree at most two, there are at most two forbidden colors for $w$, thus we can extend the $\mathscr{M}$-coloring of $G - w$ to an $\mathscr{M}$-coloring of $G$, a contradiction.
+Since $w$ has degree two, there are at most two forbidden colors for $w$, thus we can extend the $\mathscr{M}$-coloring of $G - w$ to an $\mathscr{M}$-coloring of $G$, a contradiction.